eMetaboHUB/Forum-DiseasesChem/app/ChemOnt/README.md

 - version: The version of the builded ressource.
 If nothing is indicated, date will be used

 At the end of the process, a *upload_ClassyFire.sh* file is also build in the output directory.
 This file contains all the *ISQL* commands that should be execute by Virtuoso to properly load all graphs and metadata.
+Three logs files are created:

+- classyFire.log: general logs
+- classyFire_error_ids.log: list of PubChem compound or which there was an error during fetching ChemOnt classes from the InchiKey identifier.
+Most of the time, it's due to a 404 error, as this InchiKey is not yet classify.
+- ids_no_classify.log: list of PubChem compounds for which the request succeed but there was no available classification.

 ```bash
 dockvirtuoso=$(docker ps | grep virtuoso | awk '{print $1}')